 Here are 4 areas where the recruitment process can go astray.

 Communication is an essential part of the job search and hiring process, but a common complaint from job seekers is that many companies have poor communication practices.
-Most common job seeker complaints include:
+The most common job seeker complaints include:

 - Not clearly outlining the hiring process and timetable to potential candidates